 Issued by: Vermont Department of Health

-Apply: You have to download and submit Application for License to Operate a Food and Lodging Establishment with Vermont Department of Health, Food & Lodging Program Office via mail
+Apply: You have to download and submit an Application for License to Operate a Food and Lodging Establishment with Vermont Department of Health, Food & Lodging Program Office via mail

 - Restaurant with 1-25 seats is $105